CapsAdmin/zbprofiler/readme.md

 7. luajit/src/jit/* >  ZeroBraneStudio/lualibs/jit/*

 #issues and todo
-- It's kinda clumsy to install but it's a proof of concept.
+- It's kinda clumsy to install.
 - I use markers to add the red lines which is a very ugly way to do it (but I can't find any other way to do it).
 Scintillia is limited to around 20 markers too.
 - maybe add more annottion info and or tooltips to view the assembly of the compiled code
+- show percent in the margin somehow